arvinshen/100DaysOfSwift/README.md

 100 Days of Swift has 40 projects total.

 ### Milestone Projects:
 10 Milestone projects created from scratch to implement topics learned spanning multiple projects.
+Click on a project to see more details.

 <ul>
   <li><a href="https://github.com/arvinshen/100DaysOfSwift/tree/main/milestone_project01">MP1: Flag Viewer</a></li>